ybouchkov/CleanSwifInfoApp/README.md

 + Navigate to the folder containing the Podfile in your Terminal app.
 + Now install the pod (and any other necessary project dependencies) by executing the command: `pod install`.
-+ Open *MyWebGrocer.xcworkspace* and build.

-> **NB!
-Steps above are necessary only if you've decided to not add Pods folder to git repository.**

 ### OTHER